 Some doctors warn that sound machines aren’t as harmless as they seem.
 In fact, some suggest that using sound machines for sleep can be damaging.

-(50 decibels is the noise level considered safe for hospital nurseries, and 85 decibels is the noise level considered safe for adults.
-Above 85 decibels, earplugs are recommended to prevent hearing loss.)
+The noise level considered sage for hospital nurseries is 50 decibels.
+Meanwhile, 85 decibels is the noise level considered safe for adults.
+Above 85 decibels and experts recommend earplugs to prevent hearing loss.